Biden pushes big plans as key to avoid 'America's decline'

 Next to Biden, the Democrats with the most on the line over the shape and success of his spending plans are House members from swing districts whose reelections are essential if his party is to retain control of Congress.

-And his Tuesday visit to Slotkin's district, which former President Donald Trump narrowly won, was aimed at giving moderates like her cover to support his spending package.
+And his Tuesday visit to Slotkin's district, which President Donald Trump narrowly won in 2020, was aimed at giving moderates like her cover to support his spending package.

 While Slotkin backs the smaller, bipartisan $1 trillion infrastructure bill that has passed the Senate, she prefers passing it in the House before negotiating the broader package of social programs.